 Continue to Recycle Right

 Studies suggest that it’s possible for the virus to live on plastic for two to three days, and cardboard for up to 24 hours.
 Despite a low transmission risk through contact with recyclables, wash your hands before and after rolling out the curbside cart, and wipe down cart lids and handles with disinfectant regularly.

 The virus is primarily transmitted through droplets from coughing or sneezing.
 This means that on the small chance the virus is present on a can or bottle, it will not fly into the air by itself.
 To reduce risk even further, follow the same guidelines for preparing recyclables by giving them a rinse and allowing them to drain and dry before sorting or placing them in your cart.
 Remember to flatten cardboard, keep lids on containers, and do not place “tanglers” such as plastic bags/film, hoses, or string lights into the recycling cart, because they tangle machinery at the sorting facilities.

 Tightly Bag Your Trash

-Waste such as used masks, gloves, tissues, and disinfectant wipes should always go into the garbage.
+When reusable PPE is unavailable, waste such as used masks, gloves, tissues, and disinfectant wipes should always go into the garbage.
 Make sure to tightly tie them up in garbage bags.
 These items are light and can be carried away by the wind, or end up in the streets and waterways.
 On the other hand, do not bag recyclables or your food scraps.
 Keep them loose in the cart with the lid closed.

 For more information on recycling, composting, and disposal, visit www.zerowastesonoma.gov.
 The most up to date list of Zero Waste Sonoma program changes and event cancellations due to COVID-19 can be found on https://zerowastesonoma.gov/covid-19.